Buick Regal: Discontinuation

-In December 2019, General Motors announced that it would stop the importation of the Buick Regal for North America after the 2020 model year.
-Following the 2020 withdrawal of the Cascada and LaCrosse, Buick ended sales of cars in North America after 113 years in favor of a line of sport utility vehicles (SUVs).
+In December 2019, General Motors announced that it would stop importing the Buick Regal for North America after the 2020 model year.
+Following the 2020 withdrawal of the Cascada and LaCrosse, Buick ended its 113-year run of manufacturing and marketing cars, that is sedans and sedan derivatives, in North America — in favor of sport utility vehicles (SUVs).

 Alongside shifting consumer tastes, the discontinuation of the Regal in North America was also influenced by the sale of Opel and Vauxhall to PSA Group.
-While the latter did not operate in North America in 2017, at the end of 2019, PSA Group acquired FCA, which creating Stellantis (the current parent company of Chrysler in North America).
+While the latter did not operate in North America in 2017, at the end of 2019, PSA Group acquired FCA, which created Stellantis (the current parent company of Chrysler in North America).

 In China, SAIC-GM continues to produce the Opel-designed Regal sedan, slotted between the Verano and LaCrosse sedans; the standard Regal and Regal GS underwent a model update for 2021.

 Sales

+A total of 114 Regals were sold in Mexico between 2017 and 2019.